gnosischain/cryo-indexer/README.md

 - Verify your ClickHouse credentials in `.env`
 - Make sure the ClickHouse instance is running and accessible
 - Check the logs for detailed error messages
+- Ensure your firewall allows connections to the ClickHouse port

 ### Checking Individual Service Status